coccon/proffastpylot/docs/2-4_instrument_parameters.md

 To use one of these instruments set the parameter `instrument_parameters` to one of the options above.

 Alternatively, it is possible to give the path to a so called `instrument-parameter-file`.
 This option is only recommended to be used by expert-users.
-Therefore no template for this case is given.
+Therefore, no template for this case is given.
 If you want to create your own `instrument-parameter-file` please adapt one of the prepared parameter files.
 They are located in `prfpylot\templates\instrument_templates`